FOR AGES 3 YEARS TO 18 YEARS

 Bonaparte described Ligabuesaurus as a large sauropod dinosaur.
 Like other sauropods, this dinosaur had a long neck and lizard-like tail.
 Ligabuesaurus was seen to be a basal titanosaur because it had some derived features seen in the Titanosauriformes.
 This includes compressed cone-shaped and chisel-like teeth.
 Gonzalez Riga, Jose Bonaparte, and Sebastián Apesteguía described Ligabuesaurus leanzai in the year 2006.

 We've been unable to source an image of Ligabuesaurus and have used an image of Dryosaurus instead.
 If you are able to provide us with a royalty-free image of Ligabuesaurus, we would be happy to credit you.
-Please contact us at [email protected].
+Please contact us at hello@kidadl.com.

 The fossils of Ligabuesaurus of the Cretaceous period found in the Lohan Cura Formation included a partial jawbone or maxilla with ten teeth, six cervical and dorsal vertebrae (backbone parts), girdle and limb bones.
-Since only an incomplete skeleton was recovered, it is hard to discern the total number of bones found in this genus found in the Lower Cretaceous period.
-This dinosaur belongs to Dinosauria, Sauropoda, and Saurischia clades.

 It is not clear how Ligabuesaurus would have communicated with each other and other dinosaurs present in the Lower Cretaceous period.

 A titanosaur is a dinosaur belonging to Dinosauria, Sauropoda, and Saurischia clades that are known to house some of the largest land animals.
 So, it is not surprising that the Ligabuesaurus could have been approximately 78.7 ft (24 m) long.
-However, compared to the Patagotitan mayorum, which was one of the largest territorial animals, another titanosaurian sauropod from Patagonia, Argentina whose length measured 121 ft (37 m), this new titanosaur was small.

 Research has yet to ascertain the speed at which Ligabuesaurus could move during the Early Cretaceous period.
 However, this land-dwelling member of Dinosauria, Sauropoda, and Saurischia clades was known to be actively mobile using its four limbs to travel.